8 Aerobatic Stars Flying Solo at 2025 Airshows

 Following the Circuit

-These pilots maintain social media presences and websites with current schedules.
-The International Council of Air Shows (ICAS) also publishes performer schedules by event.
-Plan around specific pilots you want to see – they don’t all attend every show.
+These pilots maintain social media pages and websites with current schedules.
+ICAS also publishes performer lineups by event.
+Plan around the specific pilots you want to see — they do not all attend every show.
+A little research goes a long way.

 Marcus Chen